 Custodial credit risk for deposits is the risk that in the event of bank failure, the District will not be able to recover deposits or collateral securities that are in the possession of an outside party.
-At year end, \$261,907 of the District's bank balance of \$485,982 was exposed to custodial credit risk because it was uninsured and collateralized with securities held by the pledging financial institution's trust department or agent, but not in the District's name.
+At year end the District's bank balance of \$170,927 was covered by FDIC insurance.